kglinski/albacross/README.md

 In order to start the application you need to open it in developer environment (Intellij) then open Main.scala class, click using right mouse button inside class' body and select RUN

+<h4> branch extended solution: </h4>

-In order to achieve excpected expected results on extended-solution branch (optional scope) it's needed to create local PostgreSql database as described below
+In order to achieve expected results on extended-solution branch (optional scope) it's needed to create local PostgreSql database as described below

 - PostgreSql installation
 > https://www.postgresqltutorial.com/install-postgresql-linux/